-At the end of each month, and at any other times deemed appropriate by the Treasurer, the Treasurer's Office shall determine the Fair Market Value (F.M.V.) of the securities making up the Pool along with the Net Asset Value (N.A.V.) per share.
-F.M.V and the N.A.V per share will be reported to the County and Participants each month.
-The N.A.V. per share is determined by dividing the value of the Pool's net assets (fair market value of the Pool's assets less fair market value of the pool's liabilities) by the total number of Pool shares outstanding.
+At the end of each month, and at any other times deemed appropriate by the Treasurer, the Treasurer shall determine the Fair Market Value (FMV) of the securities making up the Pool along with the Net Asset Value (NAV) per share.
+FMV and the NAV per share will be reported to Participants each month.
+The NAV per share is determined by dividing the value of the Pool's net assets (fair market value of the Pool's assets less fair market value of the Pool's liabilities) by the total number of Pool shares outstanding.